Dr Stevens explains factors relating to familial skin cancers and the importance of seeking advice on changing moles.

 Most screening is by nature wider body imaging, although if the focus is on smaller areas, perhaps progress monitoring, a hand held dermoscope could be a solution.
 A specialist microscope combined with a powerful light, able to capture detailed images, or video.

 All screening procedures are pain free, quick and provide immediate results.
-A short appointment apart, you will be able to carry on with your day as normal.
+A short appointment apart, you will be able to carry on with your day as normal, across all programs:

-- Digital Mole Mapping – Specialist equipment uses a form of high definition photography, to record and compare mole patterns over time.
-Popular with all patients, not least those with familial factors, or a larger number of moles: Mole Mapping →
+- Digital Mole Mapping – Popular with all patients, not least those with familial factors, or a larger number of moles:

 Risk Factors For Melanoma